Heribert Offermanns

-Heribert Offermanns (born October 24, 1937) is a German chemist and former member of the board of the Degussa AG.
+Heribert Offermanns (24 October 1937 – 24 November 2025) was a German chemist who was a member of the board of the Degussa AG.

-Life and work
+Life and career

-Offermanns was born in Merkstein.
+Offermanns was born in Merkstein on 24 October 1937.
 He studied chemistry at the Rheinisch-Westfälische Technische Hochschule Aachen (RWTH Aachen).
 He worked on his doctoral thesis as assistant to Friedrich Asinger on the border between organic and technical chemistry.
-After receiving his doctorate he worked afterwards on industrial chemistry and pharmaceutical research at the Degussa AG and at Degussa Antwerpen NV and Degussa Inc., New York.
-In 1976 Offermanns was appointed as member of the management board of Degussa AG with the responsibility for research and development.
+After receiving his doctorate, he worked afterwards on industrial chemistry and pharmaceutical research at the Degussa AG and at Degussa Antwerpen NV and Degussa Inc., New York.
+In 1976, Offermanns was appointed member of the management board of Degussa AG with the responsibility for research and development.

 Offermanns remained a member of the board until 2000.
 He managed the development and expansion of Degussa's research center in Hanau-Wolfgang.
+He died in Hanau on 24 November 2025, at the age of 88.

 Honours

-Heribert Offermanns was the president of the German Chemical Society and a member of the Senate of the German Research Foundation (DFG).
+Offermanns was the president of the German Chemical Society and a member of the Senate of the German Research Foundation (DFG).
 He was also a member of the board of Johann Wolfgang Goethe-University in Frankfurt and the University of Regensburg.

 Offermanns was board member of the Paul Ehrlich Foundation and chairman of the board of trustees of the Max-Planck-Institute for Solid State Research, Stuttgart.
-Since 1988 he was Honorary Professor at the Johann Wolfgang Goethe University in Frankfurt.
+Since 1988, he was Honorary Professor at the Johann Wolfgang Goethe University in Frankfurt.

-Heribert Offermanns has published numerous scientific papers on sulfur chemistry and on the production and use of hydrogen peroxide, he holds also several patents.
+Heribert Offermanns has published numerous scientific papers on sulfur chemistry and on the production and use of hydrogen peroxide, he held also several patents.